lbugnion/sample-2018-vslivelasvegas/README.md

 Porting MVVM Light to .NET Standard: Lessons Learned http://galasoft.ch/presentations/2018011

+> **NOTE** The "CoreWithMvvmLight" sample showing a .NET Core application with MVVM Light running on Windows and Ubuntu [was moved in its own repository](https://github.com/lbugnion/sample-crossplatform-mvvmdotnetstandard).

 Serverless computing: Azure Functions and Xamarin in 20 minutes http://galasoft.ch/presentations/2018012

-*Note* the source code for [Azure Function and Xamarin in 20 minutes is in another repo](https://github.com/Azure-Samples/functions-xamarin-getting-started/).
+> **NOTE** the source code for [Azure Function and Xamarin in 20 minutes is in another repo](https://github.com/Azure-Samples/functions-xamarin-getting-started/).

 # Content